 Class Teacher - Mrs Partington

-This term, the children will be exploring the big question: “How has electricity improved our lives?”
+This term, the children will be exploring the big question: “How do cities grow?”
 To help us investigate this, we will work through a series of mini-enquiries:

 Phonics